cityofaustin/vision-zero/atd-vzd/README.md

 - `id` - an integer primary key value that **is not auto-incrementing**.
 These ID values are defined either by `CRIS` or by our team member who implements a custom lookup value.
 - `label` - the text label descriptor of the lookup value
-- `source` - the entity who is the source the lookup table value definition. should be either `cris` or, for custom values, `vz`.
+- `source` - the entity who is the source of the lookup table value definition. should be either `cris` or, for custom values, `vz`.

 In addition to the `source` column, constraint checks must be added to tables which use custom values, to ensure that CRIS-provided `id` values do not collide with custom `vz`-sourced values.